green-green-avk/AnotherTerm-docs/docs/local-shell.md

 ## Dedicated menu options

-<kbd>Send a Signal</kbd> --- If the terminal is in a mode, it does not intercept control bytes,
+<kbd>Send a Signal</kbd> --- If the terminal is in the raw mode, it does not intercept control bytes,
 this option helps to send a signal to the foreground process group.

 <kbd>Session Permissions</kbd> --- Acts exactly as named: provides a way to view / change them.